Dev-Chinwe/alx-low_level_programming/0x00-hello_world/README.md

 2. Task 1: To Write a script that compiles a C file but does not link.
 3. Task 2: To Write a script that generates the assembly code of a C code and save it in an output file.
 4. Task 3: To Write a script that compiles a C file and creates an executable named cisfun.
+5. Task 4: To Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line